-This low carb pound cake with almond flour is perfect for special occasions.
-It’s large enough to feed a crowd, and looks impressive without a lot of work.
-But, what do you do if you have leftovers?
+Yes, you can!
+It’s one of the reasons that keto lemon pound cake with almond flour is perfect for special occasions.
+It’s large enough to feed a crowd, convenient to make in advance, and looks impressive without a lot of work.

 Click the links below to see the items used to make this recipe.

-- Cooling rack – Increases air flow for cooling.
-This one is oven-safef, so you can also use it for making bacon wrapped asparagus!
+- Cooling rack – This rack helps the pound cake with almond flour cool evenly.
+This one is oven-safe, so you can also use it for making super crispy bacon wrapped asparagus, too.